richwincott/notes/README.md

 Uses `Karma` and `Jasmine` for testing.

+Login system does not use a back-end at present.
+Authentication checks are done with basic string matching.
+Keeping track of logged in user is done using HTML5LocalStorage.

+Since the app has no back-end or database notes are only save per page lifecyle.
+Refreshing you browser will reset back to the template data.

 ## Prerequisites
 ### App
 A web server of your choice to host the html files.